 The library with the smallest service population is Hancock Vermont (near me) serving 326 people....

-I have my own version which hangs on the wall of my place
+I have my own version which hangs on the wall of my place next to a map of the Long Trail

-The Hancock library was recently renovated and built into the old schoolhouse, a building it shares with the town clerk.
+The Hancock library was recently renovated and built into the town's old schoolhouse, a building it shares with the town clerk.
 I hear if you are really nice they will let you ring the bell.
 It runs on a budget of $15,500 per year.

 I have always been fascinated by libraries you could potentially live in ever since learning about the caretaker apartments that were in some New York Public Library branches when I was in library school.
 Imagine!